Daniel-Nikpayuk/FNFTA/data analysis/README.md

 ## Whitecap Dakota (Matters of Design):

-As for First Nations' interfacing with the Canadian public.
-Western classical military strategist Clauswitz's might mention the
+As for First Nations interfacing with the Canadian public:

-"Paradoxical Trinity" here: The People, The Commander and his Army, and The Government.
+Western classical military strategist Clauswitz's might mention the "Paradoxical Trinity" here: The People, The Commander and his
+Army, and The Government.
 It's a three-way relationship which cannot be ignored in politics and war.
-Are First Nations at war with Canada?
+Are First Nations at war with
+Canada?
 No. Is Canada at war with First Nations?
-The general Canadian populace, no. The Canadian Federal government, as evidenced by its repeated unilateral genocidal policies of extinguishment and assimilation, it seems that way.
-I would think First Nations, for as much as has been taken from them still have enough spiritual wisdom left to know how to build strong relations, and would not even need my recommendation here.
-Regardless, it is worth mentioning that our Nations may not need the Western wisdom of people like Clauswitz, but the Canadian government likely refers to their experiences and wisdoms.
-This is to say, the Canadian government would take actions to turn the general Canadian people against
-First Nations where possible.
-This is not unreasonable, as their initial tactic was simply to keep the Canadian populace ignorant to the darker history of colonial Canada, which is a big part of what made it possible for them to do what they've done over the years.
+The general Canadian populace, no. The Canadian Federal government, as evidenced by its repeated unilateral genocidal policies of extinguishment and assimilation, it seems it views itself to be (though would never actually say it).
+I would think First Nations---for as much as has been taken from them---still have enough spiritual wisdom left to know how to build strong relations with Canada, and would not even need my recommendation here.
+Regardless, it is worth mentioning that our Nations may not need the Western wisdom of people like Clauswitz, but the Canadian government likely refers to such experiences and wisdoms.
+This is to say, the Canadian executive branch would take actions to turn the general Canadian people against First Nations where possible, mitigating its own leash as provided by the judicial branch (in this interpretation/assignment of the paradoxical trinity).
+This is not unreasonable by the way, as their initial tactic (regardless of political party in power at the time) was simply to keep the Canadian populace ignorant to the darker history of colonial Canada, which is a big part of what made it possible for them to do what they've done over the years in the first place.

 With this said, we as Nations do need to not only build fair and strong relations with the newcomers, but we also need to inform the colonial ignorance and deflect the colonial mythology of negative harmful stereotypes.
 As this work has been ongoing for